kevinolega/callcentertrainingtips/_posts/2014-04-29-tell-amazing-stories.md

 Your stories are even more awesome.

-In fact I would like to hear them.
+In fact, I would like to hear them.

 Seriously.